marlonmisra/advanced-lane-finding/README.md

 ## Advanced Lane Finding project
 ---
 ### Introduction
-I previously worked on 'lane-finding' (also on my Github) where I built a simple pipeline that detects lane lanes on front-facing car footage.
-The goal remains the same, but here I'm using more advanced techniques so that the model is more robust.
-Robust in this context means that the pipeline should in poorer lighting conditions, worse weather conditions, is agnostic to the color of the lane lines, and can understand not just linear lanes lines, but also curved lanes.
+I previously worked on a [lane finding project](https://github.com/marlonmisra/lane-finding) where I built a simple pipeline that detects lanes on front-facing car video footage.
+The goal remains the same, but here I'm using more advanced techniques to make the model more robust.
+Robust in this context means that the pipeline should perform well in poorer lighting conditions, worse weather conditions, and is agnostic to the color of the lane lines.
+Rather than just predict linear lane lines, this time I'll also predict the curvature of the lanes.

 The goals/steps I'll explain in depth are:
 * Applying distortion correction to raw camera images to remove the effects that lenses have on images.
 * Exploring different color spaces, including RGB, HLS, HSV, and YCrCb, and choosing the combination that works best together.
-* Using more customizable gradient detection algorithms, including convolutional techniques like the Soble operator.
+* Using convolutional techniques like the Soble operator for edge detection.
-* Applying a perspective transform in order to get a birds-eye view of the lanes such that it's easier to determine lane curvature.
+* Applying a perspective transform to get a birds-eye view of the lanes such that it's easier to determine lane curvature.
 * Detecting pixels that belong the lane using a convolutional technique.
 * Using the location of the lane pixels to fit a polynomial that matches the curvature of the lane.
 * Outputting the curvature of the lane and vehicle position with respect to center.
-* Warping the image back into the original space and visually identifying the lanes themselves, and the lane area in between.
+* Warping the images back into the original space and visually identifying the lane markings and the lane area in between.

 [//]: # (Image References)